Quick Start Guide: Set up Desk.com in 1 Hour

 Admin Panel > Cases > Filters

 Filters help Agents organize their work.
 Think of them as work “queues” for different teams or groups.
-Your Desk.com site comes with several default Filters.
+Your Desk.com site comes with several default Filters and the ability to add new ones.

 Filters consist of two main parts: “All Conditions” and “Any Conditions”.
 For a Case to appear in a Filter it has to meet the criteria for every "All Condition" and at least one "Any Condition".

-Now that you know how Filters work, let’s build out the ones you’re going to need:
+Now you've been introduced to Filters, let’s build out some you’re going to need:

 - Group’s Queue - This is a “dynamic” Filter that shows all New, Open and Pending Cases assigned to your group but not assigned to an Agent.
 These are Cases that an Agent needs to work on but are not yet claimed by any Agent in the group.
 This will also be the primary Filter that your Agents will use.